CircuitVerse/Interactive-Book/docs/registers/ps.md

 Thus, the parallel loading takes place.

 ## Shift mode
-When the shift/load bar line is low (1), the AND gate 2, 4 and 6 become inactive.
+When the shift/load bar line is low (1), the AND gates 2, 4 and 6 become inactive.
-Hence the parallel loading of the data becomes impossible.
+Hence, the parallel loading of the data becomes impossible.
 But the AND gates 1,3 and 5 become active.
 Therefore the shifting of data takes place from left-to-right bit-by-bit on the application of clock pulses.
 Thus, the parallel-in serial-out operation takes place.